tfgg/yournextmep/_candidates/eu2014/conservative/chris-whiteside.md

 person: chris-whiteside
 region: north-west
 party: conservative
-title: North West - Conservative Party - Chris Whiteside
+title: Chris Whiteside is running for MEP in North West for the Conservative Party
 incumbent: false
 ---